-We all know that meal planning each week can be time-consuming.
-But when thoughts of food dominate your headspace 24/7, that's a major warning sign for problematic eating, says Lisa Moskovitz, RDN, founder and CEO of The NY Nutrition Group.
+We all know meal planning each week can be time-consuming.
+But when thoughts of food dominate your headspace 24/7, that could be a warning sign, says Lisa Moskovitz, RDN, founder and CEO of The NY Nutrition Group.

 If fixating on every bite you eat takes up hours of your day, you might need to examine your relationship with food.

 2. You Fixate on the Quality of Food

 Are you preoccupied with checking ingredient lists and nutritional labels?
 This is another indicator of orthorexia, Moskovitz says.
 It may also present as excessive worry and fear about eating sugar, additives and other chemicals that the person deems toxic, Conason adds.

 What's more, some individuals will only consume narrow groups of food that they consider "safe," she says.
 For example, you'll only eat bone broth made from grass-fed cows in Australia because you're afraid other kinds are unhealthy.
 This rigid way of eating can quickly become limiting and restrictive.